-

 Medical Same Day Emergency Care (SDEC) offers specialist assessment, diagnosis and treatment to patients on the same day of arrival who would otherwise have been admitted to a ward, with the intention of discharging them on the same day if clinically safe to do so.

-Barnet Hospital Virtual wards provide acute care and treatment to patients for a diverse range of conditions in the comfort of their own homes, who would otherwise be in hospital.
+Barnet Hospital at Home provide acute care and treatment to patients for a diverse range of conditions in their own homes.

 Barnet runs two virtual ward pathways: